Dual scan PlantEyes – 3D & Multispectral “Camera to Plant” laser scanners

 The sensor computes a wide range of plant parameters in real time.
 These parameters describe the shape and the physiological status of plants, like the digital biomass, leaf area, height or plant health (NDVI and more).

-The PlantEye’s are delivered by the Dutch company Phenospex and will be mounted to the SMO Gantries.
+The PlantEye’s are delivered by the Dutch company Phenospex and has been mounted to the SMO Gantries.

 A 3D model of your plant, tray, plot or even entire field is generated by PlantEye.
 The plant model is built out of points called a 3D point cloud and stored as an open-source .ply file.